Friday, April 29, 2016

 Javi, Marla, Jorge Sr., and Jill

-Currents - Mexico, Cuba, US
+Currents Mexico, Cuba, US

-All through the day optimistic words of hope are spoken.
+All through the day, optimistic words of hope are spoken.
 Never give up!
 We will find them.
 Each sunset is the beginning of a night filled with very little and restless sleep, exhausted brains spinning with questions.
 Where are they?
 Are they okay?
 What can we do next?
 Where should the search focus tomorrow?

-Huachisan III and crew searching in Cuban waters
+Huachisan III crew searching in Cuban waters

-Deline García Canto talks with pride how his papa Juan de Dios García Povedano (Huacha) and crew aboard the Huachisan III have been given permission to search in Cuban waters.
-They are tired, worried and a long way from home, but still searching for their friends.
-The Mexican government has initiated the request for assistance from the U.S. Coast Guard, and are still waiting on their reply.
+They are tired, worried, and a long way from home, but still searching for their friends.
+The Mexican government has initiated the request for assistance from the U.S. Coast Guard and is still waiting for the reply.

 Also out searching

-Locals and expats have come together providing basic needs for the five families, waiting without a source of income, for the return of their husbands and fathers.
+Locals and expats have come together to provide basic needs for the five families, waiting without a source of income, for the return of their husbands and fathers.
 The search committee is working remotely with the specialized, volunteer Search & Rescue team from the USA.
 Their arrival has been delayed, awaiting documentation.

-Isla Mujeres is a strongly knit community of locals and foreigners all pulling together to bring the five men home safely, hopefully with an interesting adventure story to tell their children.
+Isla Mujeres is a strongly knit community of locals and foreigners, all pulling together to bring the five men home safely, hopefully with an interesting adventure story to tell their children.
 But the social media network is slowly picking at the threads of the community, bit by bit, picking and unraveling the fabric of the island.

 Social media is a curse and a blessing.
 It is an instant form of communication.
 And an instant form of condemnation and criticism.
 Why didn’t they do this?
 Why don’t they do that?
 I could do this better.
-Not taking into account the tangled regulations involved with three separate countries – Mexico, USA, and Cuba who hasn’t had a diplomatic relationship with the USA from 1960 until just this year.
-Permissions are required to cross, enter or fly over airspace and oceans.
-And not taking into account the personal toll on the family members as each new rumor is bandied about as “the truth” while family members are left to wonder: Why wasn’t I told.
-I am sitting right here five feet away from the coordinators.
-Why didn’t they tell me my son was okay?
-And then it’s revealed to not be the truth, but just a fast-moving rumor spreading like wild-fire through the internet searing the hearts of those waiting for news.
+Not taking into account the tangled regulations involved with three separate countries, Mexico, the USA, and Cuba, which haven’t had a diplomatic relationship with the USA from 1960 until just this year.
+Permissions are required to cross, enter, or fly over airspace and oceans.

 Dawn of another day of hope!